Why Do Long, Aimless Drives Feel So Therapeutic?

-The day I turned 17 was the day I gained one of the first and most transformative freedoms of my life: my driver’s license.
+The day I got my driver’s license was one of the most transformative experiences of my life.
 I’d been looking forward to this moment for months — years.
 As a kid raised in the suburbs, in a town without public transportation, I was excited to be able to see my friends or run an errand without having to negotiate a ride from my parents first.
 But more than that, I couldn’t wait to head out on a long, peaceful drive with no particular destination in mind.

 Advertisement